arielgabbay/tau-0368.3539/README.md

-	group_masks - mask values for ports for the group servers stage_XX/ - the directory for stage XX of the CTF flag - a file containing the flag for this stage port - the port to be published (each groups XORs with its mask) group/ - a directory with the files given to the group enc.bin - PKCS encryption of the flag
+	group_masks - mask values for ports for the group servers stage_XX/ - the directory for stage XX of the CTF flag - a file containing the flag for this stage queries - the number of queries needed to decrypt enc.bin port - the port to be published (each groups XORs with its mask) group/ - a directory with the files given to the group enc.bin - PKCS encryption of the flag